hunght/yt-dlp-gui/scripts/screenshots-scripts/screenshot-integration-guide.md

-# YT-DLP GUI Screenshot Integration Guide for Web Developers
+# LearnifyTube Screenshot Integration Guide for Web Developers

-This technical guide explains how to integrate the automatically generated feature screenshots into the YT-DLP GUI landing page website.
+This technical guide explains how to integrate the automatically generated feature screenshots into the LearnifyTube landing page website.

 ## Screenshot Generation Technical Details